yaroslaff/a2conf/README.md

 **children(name=None, recursive=None)** - return generator for all children  nodes (e.g. for VirtualHost node).
 Generator is empty if no children.
 If name specified, generator will return only nodes with this name (e.g. 'servername' or '<VirtualHost>').
 If recursive is On, generator will return nested nodes too (e.g. what is inside `<IfModule>` or `<Directory>` settings)

-## Limitations
-Any 'Include*' directives are not supported for now.

 ## Examples